ValPinnaSardinia/Smooth_Geometry_Plugin/README.md

 Version 1.0

-This plugin smooths a selected geometry.
-A Configuration dialog window permits to change the smoothing settings (iterations, offset, minimumDistance and maxAngle).
+This plugin smooths the selected geometries.
+A configuration dialog permits to change the smoothing settings (iterations, offset, minimumDistance and maxAngle).

 qgisMinimumVersion=3.0